awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 ## Step 3: Upload Your Backup to Amazon S3<a name="backups-seeding-redis-upload"></a>

-It is now time to upload the \.rdb file your created in [Step 1: Create a Redis Backup](#backups-seeding-redis-create-backup) to the Amazon S3 bucket and folder you created in [Step 2: Create an Amazon S3 Bucket and Folder](#backups-seeding-redis-create-s3-bucket)\.
+Now, upload the \.rdb file that you created in [Step 1: Create a Redis Backup](#backups-seeding-redis-create-backup)\.
+You upload it to the Amazon S3 bucket and folder that you created in [Step 2: Create an Amazon S3 Bucket and Folder](#backups-seeding-redis-create-s3-bucket)\.
 For more information on this task, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)\.
 Between steps 2 and 3, choose the name of the folder you created \.

 **To upload your \.rdb file to an Amazon S3 folder**